contourpy/contourpy/docs/user_guide/x_and_y.rst

 ============

 ``x`` and ``y`` are optional keyword arguments to :func:`~contourpy.contour_generator` that are used to specify the (x, y) grid that the ``z`` values are located on.
-They may be 1D or 2D arrays of ``np.float64`` or convertible to such.
+They may be 1D or 2D `NumPy`_ arrays of ``np.float64`` or convertible to such.
 If one is specified then so should the other, and they must both have the same number of dimensions.

 If the ``z`` array has shape ``(ny, nx)`` then the options available for ``x`` and ``y`` are: